renekopcem/pyly-wrapper/README.md

 pyly-wrapper
 ============

-App wrapper for hybrid application.
+App wrapper for PhoneGap hybrid application.
 This is for diploma thesis example.

+License: MIT